jaanga/jaanga.github.io/documents/jaanga-practice-notes/hyper-productive-organizations.md

 Trying to explain to one of the types the vagaries of the other type is beyond my skill set.

 In the fully performing endeavour everybody can know anything about the organization in seconds.
 The knowledge of the organization is accessible to all.
 And all have the opportunity to add and ameliorate the knowledge.
 This is second nature to the participants.
 This is all regardless of time or location.
-If an unfamiliar technology is required for some aspect, the participants acquire the skill set to operate the new tool I’ma matter of days.
+If an unfamiliar technology is required for some aspect, the participants acquire the skill set to operate the new tool in a matter of days.

 Preserving knowledge is the enemy.
 It's about growing knowledge, making it self-repairing, allowing it to plant seeds.